-Yes, there are a number of reports that we are required to complete and we probably take more to Council on an annual basis than we need to but find it useful to review the Treasury Management Policy Statement and Treasury Management Practices each year.
+Yes, there are a number of reports that we are required to complete and take to Council on an annual basis.
+It is a requirement as well as being useful to review the Treasury Management Policy Statement and Treasury Management Practices each year.
 The specific requirements ask for the following:

-- ✓ The Treasury Management Strategy Statement- sets out the specific expected treasury activities for the forthcoming financial year and is submitted to the Cabinet in March and then full Council in April.
+- ✓ The Treasury Management Strategy Statement sets out the specific expected treasury activities for the forthcoming financial year and is submitted to the Cabinet in March and then full Council in April.
 It involves determining the appropriate borrowing and investment decisions in the light of the anticipated movement in both fixed and shorter-term variable interest rates.
-For instance, the Council may decide to postpone borrowing if fixed interest rates are expected to fall, or borrow early if fixed interest rates are expected to rise.
-It covers a number of items including: - Prudential and Treasury Indicators
+For instance, the council may decide to postpone borrowing if fixed interest rates are expected to fall, or borrow early if fixed interest rates are expected to rise.
+It covers a number of items including:

+- Prudential and Treasury Indicators

 - current Treasury portfolio position

 - borrowing requirement

 - prospects for interest rates

 - borrowing strategy

 - policy on borrowing in advance of need

 - debt rescheduling

 - investment strategy

 - creditworthiness policy

 - policy on the use of external service providers

 - any extraordinary treasury issue

 - the MRP strategy

 - ✓ The Annual Investment Strategy is received at the same time as the Treasury Management Strategy Statement and sets out the following:

-- The Council's risk appetite in respect of security, liquidity and optimum performance

-- The definition of 'high credit quality' to determine what are specified investments as distinct from non- specified investments

-- Which specified and non-specified instruments the Council will use

-- Whether they will be used by the in house team, external managers or both (if applicable)

-- The Council's policy on the use of credit ratings and other credit risk analysis techniques to determine creditworthy counterparties for its approved lending list

-- Which credit rating agencies the Council will use

-- How the Council will deal with changes in ratings, rating watches and rating outlooks

-- Limits for individual counterparties and group limits

-- Country limits

-- Cash balances

-- Interest rate outlook

-- Budgeted investment return

-- Use of a cash fund manager (if applicable)

-- Policy on the use of external service providers (if applicable)

-- ✓ The Annual Minimum Revenue Provision Statement is received at the same time as the Treasury Management Strategy Statement and sets out how the Council will make revenue provision for repayment of its borrowing using the four options for so doing.
-Our adopted policy is that all expenditure reflected within the debt liability at 31 March 2008 will under delegated powers be charged over a period which is reasonably commensurate with the estimated useful life applicable to the nature of expenditure, using the equal annual instalment method (Asset Life Method).

-- ✓ Policy on Prudential and Treasury Indicators the limits are approved by Council before the beginning of each financial year and, in addition to being presented with the Revenue and Capital Estimates in March, are incorporated into the Annual Treasury Management Strategy.
+- The council's risk appetite in respect of security, liquidity and optimum performance - The definition of 'high credit quality' to determine what are specified investments as distinct from non- specified investments - Which specified and non-specified instruments the council will use - Whether they will be used by the in house team, external managers or both (if applicable) - The council's policy on the use of credit ratings and other credit risk analysis techniques to determine creditworthy counterparties for its approved lending list - Which credit rating agencies the council will use - How the council will deal with changes in ratings, rating watches and rating outlooks - Limits for individual counterparties and group limits - Country limits - Cash balances - Interest rate outlook - Budgeted investment return - Use of a cash fund manager (if applicable) - Policy on the use of external service providers (if applicable) - ✓ The Annual Minimum Revenue Provision Statement is received at the same time as the Treasury Management Strategy Statement and sets out how the council will make revenue provision for repayment of its borrowing using the four options for so doing.
+Our adopted policy is that all expenditure reflected within the debt liability at 31 March 2008 will under delegated powers be charged over a period which is reasonably commensurate with the estimated useful life applicable to the nature of expenditure, using the equal annual instalment method (Asset Life Method). - ✓ Policy on Prudential and Treasury Indicators the limits are approved by Council before the beginning of each financial year and, in addition to being presented with the Revenue and Capital Estimates in March, are incorporated into the Annual Treasury Management Strategy. - ✓ A Capital Strategy will be prepared each year for approval by Cabinet in March.
+This is a recent requirement introduced in response to some of the more risky investments undertaken by local authorities in response to falling budgets.
+Ours will be fairly basic compared to those authorities with significant external borrowing and complex loans and will evolve as new guidance is issued.